 © 2018 Millionaire Media, LLC

-In this case, you’ll need to maintain minimum equity of $25,000 in your account to remain compliant with the pattern day trader rule.
+In this case, you’ll need to maintain minimum equity of $25,000 in your account to remain compliant with this rule.
 Some brokers jump the gun and make assumptions based on your answers to their questionnaires or your trading activity.
 They’ll let you know that you have to add money to your account.

 Day Trading Rules Under $25K

 If you have a cash or margin account with less than $25,000 in it, you can still day trade.
-You just have to exploit the loopholes in the pattern day trader rule.
+You just have to exploit the loopholes in the Rule.

-As I’ve already noted, you can day trade in a cash account, which means that you’re not using leverage and your activity doesn’t fall under the pattern day trader rule.
+As I’ve already noted, you can day trade in a cash account, which means that you’re not using leverage and your activity doesn’t fall under the rule.
 I like this option because it keeps you focused on making smart, manageable plays.

 You can also trade in foreign markets that have less stringent requirements.
 If you’re interested in FOREX or in foreign stock exchanges, you might be able to day trade more frequently with less money.

-There are several situations in which the pattern day trader rule might apply.
+There are several situations in which the rule might apply.

 In this scenario, maybe you have equity of $15,000 in your brokerage account.
 You would have to deposit another $10,000 to abide by the FINRA guidelines.

-At one point, I hated the pattern day trader rule.
+At one point, I hated this rule.
 It meant that I was limited in what I could do with my own money.
 Over time, though, I’ve embraced it and found ways to work around it.